 3,500 new trees for north Edinburgh’s cycle paths

-Published March 13, 2015 by in
+Published March 13, 2015 by Richard in Previous Work

 In early 2014, Edinburgh and Lothians Greenspace Trust planted some 3,500 new trees alongside the North Edinburgh path network – a mixture of smaller species that won’t tend to block the light and sightlines, such as silver birch, rowan, hazel, cherry, hawthorn and alder, and some larger specimens – oak and Scots pine (which is Scotland’s national tree).